-The Dark Crystal, from the Jim Henson Company, is a high fantasy tale set in the land of Thra.
+The Dark Crystal, from the Jim Henson Company (also creators of Fraggle Rock), is a high fantasy tale set in the land of Thra.
 Although not massively profitable at the point of release in 1982, the cult movie has grown in standing in the 35+ years since hitting cinemas.
 To the point where a 10 part prequel series has been commissioned by Netflix, due for release on 30th August.
 So, does it stand the test of time?

 Whilst Henson was best known for The Muppets, The Dark Crystal is a darker tale.
 The evil Skeksis draw endless life force from the Crystal, and use their power to devastate the land of Thra.
 Other races live in fear and in hiding.
 Due to a prophecy that their reign would be ended by a Gelfling, the Skeksis had all the Gelflings killed long ago.
 But unbeknownst to them, a baby Gelfling named Jen survived.
 Jen is found by the peaceful and wise Mystics, who raise him in secret until he is of age.
 And so Jen must locate the missing ‘shard’ of the Crystal, and undertake a dangerous journey into the heart of the Skeksis.